Data Connectors Guide

 The Big Picture

-In Strand, connectors can work with two different kinds of data:
+In Strand, connectors can work with three different kinds of data:

 - Account data: company/account records (for example name, domain, owner, segment).